-When investors or businesses structure their asset sale and replacement purchases as 1031 Tax-Deferred Exchanges, they are able to defer paying capital gains and recapture taxes.
-The 1031 Exchange is a powerful tool that encourages people and entities to re-invest their profits into newer, more productive property, stimulating business and economic growth.
-However, it is very possible that 1031 Exchanges could be repealed or limited if they are included in upcoming tax reform bills.
+When investors or businesses structure their real estate sale and replacement purchases as §1031 Like-Kind Exchanges, they are able to defer payment of capital gains and recapture taxes.
+The like-kind exchange is a powerful tool that encourages people and entities to re-invest their profits into more productive property that is better suited for current and future needs, stimulating business and economic growth.
+(See What is a 1031 Exchange infographic)